MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### send.message

-Used for monitoring possible negative impact on the performance and health of sending email messages.
+Data collected indicates possible negative impact on the performance and health of sending email messages.
+The data is used to understand if feature is functioning successfully and to plan feature improvement for images in emails.

 The following fields are collected:

 - **account** - tracks the account that performed the action

+- **compose_addressing_duration** - indicates the total time user spends on To/Cc/Bcc fields

 - **compose_duration** - tracks the total time user took to compose the message including multiple drafts session